 Fellow Mom & Resident Pelvic Health Expert

 Hi!
 I’m Cheryl.
 I’m a pelvic health physiotherapist with 25 years of experience, a mom of 3 sons, and I’ve recovered from two C-sections myself (among many other things!), so it’s safe to say that I know people with pelvic health issues very well.
-I designed Healthy Pregnancy to give you the education and tools you need in order to feel strong and move with confidence during pregnancy and after giving birth.
+I designed Healthy Pregnancy to give you the education and tools to feel strong and move confidently during pregnancy and after giving birth.

 Frequently Asked Questions